mike-lischke/antlr-tgen/ReadMe.md

 - Print diagnostic information and/or the DFA to the process standard output, if enabled.
 Also print errors to the process error output.
 - Compare both standard and error output to the given expected values and pass or fail the test based on the outcome.

 How to accomplish the last step depends on your target language and how tests in your environment are executed.
-Java, for example, runs each test in an own process and captures its output, to compare it with the expected values, while TypeScript runs all tests in parallel in its testing framework (antlr4ng uses Jest).
+Java, for example, runs each test in an own process and captures its output, to compare it with the expected values, while TypeScript runs all tests in parallel in its testing framework (antlr4ng uses vitest).
 You can either do the validation in the generated test file or (manually) create another file that includes all generated test files, compiles them as single binary and run that as a whole (which would probably the best way for compiled languages like C++).
 In either case you have to set up your testing environment to consume the generated test files somehow.

 ## Release Notes